 JavaScript Injector

 The JavaScript Injector from Screenly introduces an innovative utility to your digital signage content development toolkit.
-Essentially, this feature enables the execution of JavaScript code on a website.
-While the most prominent application might be logging into websites, its capabilities extend beyond this.
-For instance, it can be utilized to perform actions like dismissing a GDPR consent dialogue, thereby offering a more seamless user experience.
+This feature enables the execution of JavaScript code on a website.
+While the most prominent application is logging into websites, its capabilities extend beyond this.
+For instance, it can be used to dismiss GDPR consent dialogs, providing a more seamless user experience.

 Getting Started